Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:checkerboard}, we define the empirical checkerboard copula and non-parametric estimator of lower tail copula based on that.
-Section~\ref{sec:assump} contains the regularity conditions required to establish our results.
-All the main results of this paper regarding checkerboard approximation have been alloted to section~\ref{sec:main}.
-Section \ref{sec:des} develops the bootstrap procedures and establishes their validity.
-We provide simulation studies in Section~\ref{sec:sim} to illustrate finite–sample performances.
-All the proofs of requisite lemmas and main results have been relegated to section \ref{sec:prooflemma} and \ref{sec:ApA} respectively.
+In section~\ref{sec:checkerboard}, we define the empirical checkerboard copula and introduce the nonparametric estimator of the lower tail copula based on this construction.
+All main results concerning the checkerboard approximation and tail copula processes are collected in section~\ref{sec:main}.
+Section~\ref{sec:des} develops the multiplier bootstrap procedures and establishes their asymptotic validity.
+Simulation studies illustrating the finite-sample performance of the proposed procedures are reported in section~\ref{sec:sim}.
+Our methodology based on empirical checkerboard copula and its bootstrap approximation is applied to two practical problems in section~\ref{sec:applications}.
+Proofs of all the requisite lemmas and main results are deferred to sections~\ref{sec:prooflemma} and~\ref{sec:ApA}, respectively.